 Frisco Nordic Center Events

-We host events and races at the Frisco Nordic Center for winter sports enthusiasts of all ability levels, including the Frisco Freeze Fat Bike Race and the Up and At ‘Em Ski Series.
+We host events and races at the Frisco Nordic Center for winter sports enthusiasts of all ability levels, including the Frisco Freeze Fat Bike Race and the Gold Rush Nordic Races.
 Events may be canceled or postponed due to weather or other conditions.
 Check our calendar of upcoming events for details.

 Frisco Nordic Center Webcam

 Check out the Frisco Nordic Center webcam, which is now located on the back of the Nordic lodge.
 It’s the second best thing to being here–though obviously nowhere as cool as actually visiting to see for yourself.

 U.S. Forest Service Information